 Create a simple weekly dinner menu

 If figuring out what’s for dinner is a nightly stressor for you or your family, consider creating a weekly menu.
-Decide on a week’s worth of simple dinners, set a specific dinner for each night of the week, go grocery shopping for the ingredients.
+Decide on a week’s worth of simple dinners, set a specific dinner for each night of the week, and go grocery shopping for the ingredients.
 Now you know what’s for dinner each night, and you have all the ingredients necessary.
 No need for difficult recipes — find ones that can be done in 10-15 minutes (or less).

 It might not be obvious how eating healthy relates to simplicity, but think about the opposite: if you eat fatty, greasy, salty, sugary, fried foods all the time, you are sure to have higher medical needs over the long term.
 We could be talking years from now, but imagine frequent doctor visits, hospitalization, going to the pharmacist, getting therapy, having surgery, taking insulin shots … you get the idea.
 Being unhealthy is complicated.
 Eating healthy simplifies all of that great, over the long term.
 Read about how to simplify your eating habits.